qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/taudem/specialized_grid_analysis_tools.rst

 the reverse D-infinity flow directions.
 Ridge cells are defined to be grid cells that have no contribution from grid cells further upslope.
 Given the convergence of multiple flow paths at any grid cell, any given grid cell can have multiple upslope ridge cells.
-There are three statictical methods that this tool can use: maximum distance, minimum distance and waited flow average over these flow paths.
+There are three statistical methods that this tool can use: maximum distance, minimum distance and waited flow average over these flow paths.
 A variant on the above is to consider only grid cells that contribute flow with a proportion greater than a user specified threshold (t) to be considered as